How successful data applications process both historical and real-time data in hybrid analytics and business automation solutions

 As it is now, the second option makes most sense.
 Take this example of two companies in the same industry, given by prof K. Hammond of Northwestern University in the US in this recent O’Reilly podcast.
 They both sit on massive amounts of data coming in from their devices.
 One has a policy to never take down equipment during business hours, driven by a clear business goal - to have uninterrupted activity Mon-Fri.
 The other company has a policy to, on the contrary, always take down flagged equipment that needs repairs, driven by a different business goal - optimising the overall lifespan of the machine.

 There is of course no sense in creating a learning system to watch and analyse data in order to infer these goals.
 You can simply put these goals yourself in the rules engine to start with.
 This is starting from the business.
 What happens next, and this is where offline analytics is brought in, is refining the model.
-The quest for hybrid solutions sees the convergence of analytics and automation into such concepts as real-time analytics or historical rules engines.
+The quest for hybrid solutions sees the convergence of analytics and automation into such concepts as real-time analytics, historical rules engines or, most recently, hyperautomation.

 Running new data on old models - real-time analytics

 When you start from the business, you design your logic template with some rules you know make sense to begin with, and you are ready to deploy this pre-defined model in real-time.
 Real-time analytics is basically running new data (real-time data) on old (predefined) models.
 What we do for example with the Waylay rules engine is in fact real-time analytics - running incoming real-time device data on a predefined logic template.
 Talking about hybrid solutions when it comes to data processing in their report “How to move analytics to real time” Gartner analysts argue that “to operate in real time, companies must leverage predefined analytical models, rather than ad-hoc models, and use current input data rather than just historical data.”